-As NH LAKES was reporting this find, a PLIA Lake Host made a second major save-milfoil was discovered on its way into the Fundy and removed.
-Many other lakes staff Lake Hosts only from Memorial Day to Labor Day, but we have them in place from May through October.
-A shout out to Laurie O'Brien and Eric Sabean, true Lake Host heroes!
-Their vigilance kept milfoil out of the Fundy.
+As NH LAKES was reporting this find, a PLIA Lake Host made a second major save-milfoil was discovered on its way into the Fundy and removed, also in

+October.
+Many other lakes staff Lake Hosts only from Memorial Day to Labor Day, while we have Lake Hosts in place from May through October.
+A shout out to Lake Hosts Laurie O'Brien and Eric Sabean, true heroes of the program!
+Without their vigilance, we would have had milfoil in the Fundy.